plausible/website/_posts/2020-09-02-how-not-to-launch-on-product-hunt-and-lessons-from-our-successful-launch.md

 ### Don't ignore Product Hunt after your launch campaign is completed

 Product Hunt is much more than the daily list of launched products.
-There's the "Ask Product Hunt" section.
-There are the "alternatives to" lists.
-There's the community with discussions and advice.
-I recommend that you at least do these after your launch:
+There's the "Ask Product Hunt" section, there are the "alternatives to" lists and there's the community with discussions and advice.
+I recommend that you do this after your launch campaign is completed:

-* Add your product to the "alternatives to" list of all the other popular products you're competing with.
+* Add your product to the "alternatives to" lists of all the other popular products you're competing with
 * Add your product to the relevant "Ask Product Hunt" threads.
-Some of these threads are very popular and get traffic from search engines so it's useful to be listed.
+Some of these threads are very popular and get traffic from search engines so it's useful to be listed and can help you get discover by more people

 ### Read the official launch guide

 Last but not least.
-Product Hunt has released a lot of useful advice on how to launch your product there.
+Product Hunt has released a lot of useful advice on how to launch your product.
 Here's [the official launch guide](https://blog.producthunt.com/how-to-launch-on-product-hunt-7c1843e06399).
-This includes all the practical info you need such as character limits and image size recommendations.
+It includes all the practical info you need such as character limits and image size recommendations.
+Good luck with your launch!